 Some years ago a method of measuring was devised for Flat and Crown Green Bowls which overcame many of the difficulties and accuracy of carrying out this critical operation.
 Bowlsline was tested and approved by World Bowls, Bowls Australia and the British Crown Green Bowling Association.

-The distances of the bowls from the jack are measured in turn and a comparison made.
-The object is to determine the shortest distance between the bowl and jack.
-As the bowls, and in the case of Crown Green also the jacks, are not perfectly round, there is a degree of skill in locating the correct positions on bowl and jack and, therefore, each measurement is subject to uncertainty and human error.
+The distances of the bowls from the jack are measured in turn and a comparison is made, the object being to determine the shortest distance between the bowl and jack (remembering that the bowls are not perfectly round).

 At 300 mm between jack and bowls, using the same calculations the large bowl would be a true 301.27 mm from the jack, the small bowl 300.47 mm, the small bowl being closer by 0.80 mm.

 Measured with the box string measure the distances would be large bowl 230.02 mm and the small bowl 230.15 mm, the large being closer by 0.13 mm, which is incorrect.

 The conventional string box measure is, therefore, inaccurate and can award shot to the wrong bowl.

 Furthermore, there is no standard size and the height at which the string leaves the box can vary between 35 mm and 60 mm, so different box measures will give different results.